Allspice’s Rich, Warming Profile

 Is ground allspice as potent as whole?

-Ground is faster but loses aroma sooner.
+Ground allspice works faster but loses aroma sooner than whole berries.

 Can I use allspice in drinks?